JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

 .. code:: bash

-    spack clean --all  # clean all kinds of caches tar zcvf spack.tar.gz spack  # compression
+    $ spack clean --all  # clean all kinds of caches
+    $ tar zcvf spack.tar.gz spack  # compression
-    aws s3 mb [your-bucket-name]  # create a new bucket. might need to configure AWS credentials for permission aws s3 cp spack.tar.gz s3://[your-bucket-name]/   # upload to S3 bucket
+    $ aws s3 mb [your-bucket-name]  # create a new bucket. might need to configure AWS credentials for permission
+    $ aws s3 cp spack.tar.gz s3://[your-bucket-name]/   # upload to S3 bucket

 Also remember to save (and later recover) your custom settings in :code:`~/.spack/packages.yaml`, :code:`~/.spack/linux/compilers.yaml` and :code:`.bashrc`.

 Then you can safely delete the cluster.
 For the next time, simply pull the tar-ball from S3 and decompress it.
 The environment would look exactly the same as the last time.
 You should use the same :code:`base_os` to minimize binary-compatibility errors.

 A minor issue is regarding dynamic linking.
 When re-creating the cluster environment, make sure that the :code:`spack/` directory is located at the same location where the package was installed last time.
-For example, if it was at :code:`/shared/spack/`, then use the new location should also be exactly :code:`/shared/spack/`.
+For example, if it was at :code:`/shared/spack/`, then the new location should also be exactly :code:`/shared/spack/`.

 The underlying reason is that Spack uses `RPATH <https://en.wikipedia.org/wiki/Rpath>`_ for library dependencies, to avoid messing around :code:`$LD_LIBRARY_PATH` [#spack-rapth]_.
 Simply put, it hard-codes the dependencies into the binary.
 You can check the hard-coded paths by, for example:

 .. code:: bash

-    readelf -d $(spack location -i openmpi)/bin/mpicc | grep RPATH
+    $ readelf -d $(spack location -i openmpi)/bin/mpicc | grep RPATH

 If the new shared EBS volume is mounted to a new location like :code:`/shared_new`, a quick-and-dirty fix would be:

 .. code:: bash

-    sudo ln -s /shared_new /shared/
+    $ sudo ln -s /shared_new /shared/

 Special note on Intel compilers
 -------------------------------